One of the most interesting discussions about marketing metrics in recent years concerns the Net Promoter System/Score, (NPS).

 There are however caveats.
-You can’t compare across industries as some firms might make products that people are more happy to recommend.
-As such there isn’t a magic number that represents success.
-(Of course similar things can be said about most metrics).
+You can’t compare across industries as some firms might make products that people are happier to recommend.
+As such, there isn’t a magic number that represents success.
+(Of course, similar things can be said about most metrics).
 Some managers just look at changes which makes sense; is your number getting better or worse?

 Where it got interesting was how it was sold.
 Frederick Reichheld, used his Bain consulting skills and sold NPS brilliantly, getting people like Jeff Immelt of GE to endorse it.
 Not afraid to over-claim Reichheld said that NPS answers the “ultimate question”.
-That this is the only metric you need to know is way too strong.
+That this is the only metric you need to know is way too strong of a claim.
 NPS may rise as companies cut prices but this doesn’t guarantee success.
-(Marketing is about satisfying customers while achieving your objectives, e.g. profits.
-Any fool can please customers giving away free stuff.)
+Marketing is about satisfying customers while achieving your objectives, e.g. profits.
+Any fool can please customers when giving away free stuff.
 There are other metrics, e.g. margin, you should know.

-That said, I saw an speaker from a large company with a reputation for poor customer service.
+That said, I saw a speaker from a large company with a reputation for poor customer service.
 The company implemented NPS and now, apparently, pays greater attention to customer satisfaction.
-I became a little less cyncical.
-One benefit Reichheld claims is simplicity and to be fair, simplicity is a major virtue for metrics.
-Reichheld claims implementing brings organizational focus onto satisfying customers, i.e. the benefit goes beyond the raw metric, and he probably has a point.
+I became a little less cynical.
+One benefit Reichheld claims is simplicity.
+To be fair, simplicity is a major virtue for metrics.
+Reichheld claims implementing NPS brings organizational focus onto satisfying customers.
+The benefit, therefore, goes beyond the raw metric, and he probably has a point.

-NPS is certainly better than nothing.
+NPS is likely much better than nothing.
 Net Promoter isn’t the only metric you need to know but I guess it is fine to start there if the only alternative is knowing nothing.